BasuShaon/24hr-bfx_coding_challenge/README.md

 ## Setup Instructions

 ### 1. Install Dependencies
-Ensure you have Python installed, then run:
+Ensure you have Python3.11 installed, cd to root, then install dependencies in a virtual environment
 ```sh
 cd Relation_coding_challenge
 pip install -r requirements.txt